-For late applications, appeals will be heard within 40 school days from the deadline for lodging appeals where possible, or within 30 school days of the appeal being lodged.
-For in year admissions, appeals will be heard within 30 days of the appeal being lodged.
+For late applications and in year admissions, appeals will be heard within 30 days of the appeal being lodged.

 Complaints

 Appellants do not have the right to more than one appeal in respect of the school for the same academic year unless, in exceptional circumstances, the Local Governing Body has accepted a second application from the appellant due to a material change in the circumstances of the parents, child or school but still refused admission.
 Appellants can apply for a place at the school for a different academic year.